-3. Improved walking and cycling routes
+PRIORITY 3.
+Improved walking and cycling routes

 - a.
 Better access to cycle racks and routes across the community and include Route 41 for better access to employment opportunities - b.
 Maintained and clean pavements around the community to ensure better connectivity for residents including improved access for disabilities - c.
-Encourage bike use with bike clubs, learn to cycle courses and safe routes for everyone - 4.Link up with (or create our own) E-Scooter/Bike scheme and community owned electric bikes - a.
-Link up with the city-wide schemes as they currently don't extend as far as our community to reduce car journeys for small journeys - b.
+Encourage bike use with bike clubs, learn to cycle courses and safe routes for everyone

+PRIORITY 4.
+Link up with (or create our own) E-Scooter/Bike scheme and community owned electric bikes at a central mobility hub ACTIONS:

+- a.Link up with the city-wide schemes as they currently don't extend as far as our community to reduce car journeys for small journeys - b.
 Create our own ward wide E-scooter or Bike scheme - c.
-Have a fleet of E bikes for residents to be able to use on loan to encourage use
+Have a fleet of E bikes for residents to be able to use on loan to encourage use - d.
+Ambition Lawrence Weston staff to have Electric bikes, cargo bike and car to travel around